seapagan/sp-build/README.md

 - SCSS and SASS automatically detected and compiled on the fly.
 - Typescript is integrated.
 You can use either TS or JS as required.
 - Adds favicon automatically if exists in the `src` folder.
+- Separate Sourcemap files are generated for Procuction.

 ## Planned functionality